 In connection with contemplated mergers and acquisitions, she manages and coordinates global legal diligence reviews to identify and analyze derivatives regulatory issues and the potential impact of contractual provisions in derivatives agreements.

-She also has led several global pro bono teams in analyzing high-profile, complex regulatory policy developments, and in creating advocacy documents that clients shared with Congress and regulators to highlight the illegalities and the adverse impacts of the policies and to preserve judicial challenges.
+She won Skadden’s 2019 Counsel Pro Bono Award for leading global pro bono teams in analyzing high-profile, complex regulatory policy developments, and in creating advocacy documents that clients shared with Congress and regulators to highlight the illegalities and the adverse impacts of the policies and to preserve judicial challenges.

 Ms. Reicher is a member of the board of directors of Kol Shalom in Rockville, Maryland.